Financial Aid Information and Policies

 Federal Direct Student Loans

 Federal Direct Student Loans are low interest loans available to students who are enrolled at least halftime, and these loans do not require a credit check.
-Graduate students may be eligible for unsubsidized loan funds in which the student pays the interest while in school.
+Graduate students may be eligible for unsubsidized loan funds in which the student pays interest while in school.
 The student has the option to capitalize the interest (add it to the principle) while in school or making payments on the interest while in school.
 Repayment begins six (6) months after students graduate, withdraw, break enrollment, or drop below half-time status.
 We encourage all borrowers to only borrow what is needed to cover educational expenses.
-Additional information regarding Federal Direct Student loans can be found on our general loan webpage and our loan consumer information webpage
+Additional information regarding Federal Direct Student loans can be found on our general loan webpage and our loan consumer information webpage.

 Federal Direct Graduate PLUS Loan

-Additional information regarding the Federal Direct PLUS loans can be found on our general loan webpage and our loan consumer information webpage
+Additional information regarding the Federal Direct PLUS loans can be found on our general loan webpage and our loan consumer information webpage.

 Federal Work Study (FWS)

 The Federal Work Study program provides part-time employment opportunities for students who have a demonstrated financial need based on the FAFSA.
-Students are paid on an hourly basis; pay will be at least the current federal minimum wage.
-The total amount of aid a student receives from both federal and non-federal sources cannot exceed financial need.
-The $5,000 FWS funds cannot be applied toward initial Financial Check-In (FCI).
-Students who earn FWS wages will not have this income count against them in their EFC on the following year’s FAFSA.
+Students are paid on an hourly basis.
+The total amount of aid a student receives from both federal and non-federal sources cannot exceed their financial need.The $5,000 in FWS funds cannot be applied toward the student's account balance during their initial Financial Check-In (FCI) completion.
+Students who earn FWS wages will not have this income count against them in their SAI on the following year’s FAFSA.
 Graduate students who have completed the FAFSA are welcome to request consideration for FWS funding by emailing the Financial Aid Office at financialaid@liberty.edu.
 The full policy statement and procedures are published in the Policy Directory online.

 Virginia Student Aid Programs